Predicting What the Banff Classification Enhanced by Technology Will Look Like – Kim Solez, M.D. with Ishita Moghe

 The Human Cell Atlas – Pathology by the Numbers (2)

-Two recent AJT articles refer to the "step change" which the human cell atlas project (HCAP) will bring about in transplantation (3,4).
+Two recent AJT articles refer to the change; which the human cell atlas project (HCAP) will bring about in transplantation (3,4).
 Many readers will want to know how big that step will be.
-On the one hand HCAP papers are appearing in the very finest journals, and there are videos and articles about it widely available on social media, with predictions of a 10-to-100,000-fold increase in known cell types and claims such as "Our bodies are made up of least 37 trillion cells, and scientists are teaming up around the world to map every single one of them."
-(5).
+On the one hand HCAP papers are appearing in the very finest journals, and there are videos and articles about it widely available on social media, with predictions of a 10-to-100,000-fold increase in known cell types and claims such as: our bodies are made up of least 37 trillion cells, and scientists are teaming up around the world to map every single one of them (5).
 On the other hand, some large traditional meetings like the US/Canadian Academy of Pathology meeting and the American Transplant Congress have been entirely silent on the issue of the HCAP.

 Taking a rigorous approach to the numbers, there is evidence for a least a doubling of known cell types by applying HCAP technologies.
 Villani et al. (6) have demonstrated a doubling of cell types within dendritic cells, monocytes, and progenitors (from 6 to 12) when HCAP technologies are applied.
 Extrapolating from that, a conservative estimate of the impact of HCAP is that it will double the number of known cell types in every organ transplanted.
 So, for instance the number of cell types in the kidney would go from 26 to approximately 52.
 Even at that level it is something huge that everyone should know about, and be making plans for.
 It is particularly relevant to the new Banff Classification of Tissue Engineering Pathology, as pointed out in a recent personal viewpoint paper (4).